 Helping faith communities welcome people leaving prison

-Emily comes to us fresh from having worked in the development and humanitarian sectors for 9 years, supporting staff, partners and communities of different faiths overseas.
+Emily Green is The Welcome Directory's Project Manager.
+Emily joins us having spent 9 years in the development and humanitarian sectors, supporting staff, partners and communities of different faiths overseas.
 She has experience leading a global team, project managing the logistics operations and building capacity for the geographical portfolios for which she was responsible at Tearfund.
-More recently, this included procurement proposals and budgets with institutional donors in response to the pandemic.
+In response to the pandemic, this included procurement proposals and budgets with institutional donors.

 Emily has served a local church-based homelessness project in a voluntary capacity and is passionate about positively impacting and engaging communities on issues of social justice.
-She is clearly excited to be joining us, developing a team that strives to mobilise faith communities to grow as agents of transformation for people leaving prison with faith.
+She is excited to lead a team that strives to mobilise faith communities to grow as agents of transformation for people leaving prison with faith.

 On a personal note, Emily enjoys singing, playing the guitar, cycling and baking anything sweet!

-James Seager is our new Regional Lead for the North East and East Midlands.
+James Seager is our Capacity Development Officer, developing engagement from faith communities and volunteers.
 He has been involved in leading faith communities since 2002 in Nottinghamshire and Yorkshire, and has promoted faith-support for people with sight loss as well as mission work in Uganda.
 He currently serves as a part-time Free Church Chaplain at HMP Hull alongside his work with The Welcome Directory.
 James is passionate about seeing people integrated and contributing into communities, whatever their past or background.

 A "gadget freak", James also loves camping with his family and enjoys volunteering in his local church.
 He is currently studying for a Masters Degree with Regents Theological College.